angrycub/PlayHashiClusterGuide/2_The_Base_Box.md

 ```
 ## Creating `centos-7-small`

 Since we aren't having to work around the CentOS 7 template's recommendations, we can use the GUI for most of the work with this template.
 Create a copy of the template as above in "Creating centos-7-micro".
 Set the storage name to `centos-7-small`.
-Once the copy is complete, go to the template and make the following chages:
+Once the copy is complete, go to the template and make the following changes:

-* Set the memory to 1.5 gb
+* Set the memory to 1.5 GB

 We will also need to make some modifications to this template to allow for it to work properly with the terraform-xenserver provider.